 Overall, the survey results are mixed.
-It is important that the Tutwiler Quality Improvement Team, which meets monthly and is chaired by Warden Wright, review the survey results and any incidents related to problematic areas in the facility, and any allegations of sexual abuse, sexual harassment, or the use of unprofessional language by staff.
+It is important that the Tutwiler Quality

+Improvement Team, which meets monthly and is chaired by the Warden, review the survey results and any incidents related to problematic areas in the facility, and any allegations of sexual abuse, sexual harassment, or the use of unprofessional language by staff.
 The team is encouraged to use the polling results to hold deeper discussions about the kinds of changes in the grievance, investigations, disciplinary, and classification processes that are needed so that inmates consistently view these processes as useful and credible.

-In addition, the monitor encouraged leadership to work with the Auburn University researchers to explore why, in so many categories, the percentage of inmates neither agreeing nor disagreeing with survey questions is rather large.
-The monitor is advised ADOC, and the researchers have explored this, and the women report they often mark "neither agree of disagree" because they have not personally experienced what the question is regarding.
+In addition, the monitor continues to encourage leadership to work with the Auburn University researchers to explore why the respondent response rate is low, and why in so many categories, the percentage of inmates neither agreeing nor disagreeing with survey questions is rather large.
+The monitor is advised ADOC, and the researchers have explored this, and the women report they often mark "neither agree nor disagree" because they have not personally experienced what the question is regarding.
+The monitor suggests, where appropriate, an additional response choice indicating no personal experience with the issue in question be added to the response selections.
 The monitor also suggests, whenever inmates' opinions have shifted significantly from earlier surveys, topics be identified to be explored in the context of Dorm Representative Meetings or in round table discussions with carefully selected participants.

-In addition to the quantitative polling activities, the Auburn University research team collected qualitative data from structured interviews with Tutwiler inmates in April 2021 via Zoom video conferencing.
-The monitor is awaiting receipt of those survey results.
+In addition to the quantitative polling activities, the Auburn University research team collected qualitative data from structured interviews with Tutwiler inmates in April and June 2021 via Zoom video conferencing.
+A total of thirty inmates were randomly selected to participate in these interviews.
+Results from these interviews were forwarded to the DOJ and the monitor on November 29, 2021.